 NCCOR External Scientific Panel

-The National Collaborative on Childhood Obesity Research (NCCOR) appoints external advisors to enhance and complement its programs and areas of expertise.
+The National Collaborative on Childhood Obesity Research (NCCOR) has external advisers to enhance its programs and areas of expertise.
 Begun in 2012, the NCCOR External Scientific Panel (NESP) advises NCCOR on its future direction and provides guidance on specific projects or emerging work.

 The Panel serves as a valuable liaison between NCCOR and the extramural community, informing the Collaborative on new science and ideas and on connections to extramural research, practice, and policy.
 Further, it contributes to the ongoing refinement of NCCOR's strategic plan, including helping to establish key performance indicators and other metrics associated with evaluating the impact of the Collaborative.